Back

 Program Description

 At VASNHS, the internship year is conceptualized as a set of clinical and professional skills that interlock.
-The internship training year includes a year of intensive clinical training under the supervision of licensed psychologists.
-In addition to direct supervision from licensed psychologists, interns will work within dynamic intercollaborative professional teams consisting of medical and allied health professions.
+The internship training year includes intensive clinical training under the supervision of licensed psychologists.
+Interns will work within dynamic intercollaborative professional teams consisting of medical and allied health professions.
 Training at the VASNHS is crafted to expand and enhance professional psychology competencies.

 The program trains doctoral candidates to function as autonomous professionals in varied health care settings, with emphasis on the role of the psychologist in state of the art medical settings.
-Within a generalist model, the Psychology Internship Program (PIP) also seeks to provide strong grounding in fundamental and advanced practice skills within particular areas of emphasis.
-Acquisition of core competencies in Evidence-Based Psychotherapies within the intern’s rotations is paramount.
-The practitioner-scholar model of training in psychology is emphasized.
-Training is experiential, supervised and graded in complexity.
+Our program seeks to deliver a strong foundation in fundamental and advanced practice skills within an area of emphasis while also providing strong generalist training.
+The acquisition of core competencies in evidence-based approaches to care is paramount.
+Training is experiential, supervised, and graded in complexity.
 Learning is a developmental and sequential process leading toward the ultimate goal of independent practice.
-The PIP is designed to promote professional competency and engender skills in complex clinical reasoning.
-The VASNHS internship program is focused on training doctoral candidates who are oriented toward practice in professional psychology in VA and the public sector.
+The Psychology Internship Program is designed to promote professional competency and engender skills in complex clinical reasoning.

 Internship Training Opportunities